JordiPosthumus/jordisblog/src/pages/posts/ai-generated-silver-analysis-dec-2025.md

 The silver mining industry faces fundamental structural challenges that cannot be easily overcome:

 **Peak Production Reality:**
-- Global silver mining output peaked in 2016 at approximately 896 million ounces
+- Global silver mining output peaked in 2016 at approximately 896 million ounces *([Silver Institute data](https://silverinstitute.org/the-silver-market-is-on-course-for-fifth-successive-structural-market-deficit/))*
-- 2024 production dropped to around 813 million ounces - an 8.3% decline from peak
+- 2024 production dropped to around 813 million ounces - an 8.3% decline from peak *([Metals Focus estimates](https://goldinvest.de/en/silver-market-2025-record-price-amid-persistent-supply-deficit/))*
-- Annual production decline rate of 1.4% becoming increasingly difficult to reverse
+- Annual production decline rate of approximately 1.4% becoming increasingly difficult to reverse *(calculated from available data)*

+*Note: These figures are based on industry reports and estimates.
+Exact production numbers may vary depending on the source and methodology.*

 **Development Timeline Trap:**
 - New silver mines require 7-10 years minimum from discovery to commercial production